jildertviet/blenderScripting/README.md

 # Blender + Python example

 To execute the script, press: Alt + P while cursor is in Text Editor.

-Python file is:
+(When the Text-editor window in Blender is large enought, there's also a play button :arrow_forward:)

+Contents of Python file:
 ```
 import bpy
 import random